School Counselor vs Teacher Salary: Complete Comparison

 Teachers can enter the workforce with a bachelor's degree.
 School counselors need a master's, adding 2-3 years and $20,000-$60,000 in tuition.
 During those years, a teacher is earning salary while the counseling student is not.
 The true cost includes both tuition and lost income.

-With a $2,780/year salary premium and a $35,000 master's investment plus $100,000 in lost earnings during the master's program, the pure financial payback period is long.
+With only a $1,080/year salary premium and a $35,000 master's investment plus $100,000 in lost earnings during the master's program, the pure financial payback period is very long, and in many states teachers out-earn counselors outright.
 The decision to become a counselor instead of a teacher should be driven primarily by which work you find more fulfilling, not by the salary difference alone.

 Day-to-Day Reality